zeroluck/docs/sources/faq/index.md

 Yes!
 The Gluu Server provides interfaces for UMA, a new standardized profile of OAuth2.
-[Using UMA](http://www.gluu.org/docs/admin-guide/uma/) you can protect web URLs like APIs and folders and enforce authorization policies for access.
+[Using UMA](http://www.gluu.org/docs/admin-guide/uma/) you can protect web uris like APIs and folders and enforce authorization policies for access.

 ## How can the Gluu Server make the Internet a safer place?

 It is imperative for our society that we decentralize identity.
-Facebook and Google have bridged our inability to identify our friends on the Internet by providing a central identity hub-you can share a Google doc with someone only if they have a Google account.
+Facebook and Google have bridged our inability to identify our friends on the Internet by providing a central identity hub--you can share a Google doc with someone only if they have a Google account.
 With a myriad of vendors producing hardware and software that interact on our behalf, we cannot build our society on central identity silos.
 Like enlightened despotism, it seems efficient.
 But over time, it undermines the design goal of the Internet--the resiliency of autonomous entities cooperating to form one network.
 The Internet was made possible by standards like TCP/IP, DNS, HTTP and SSL.
 After 20 years, we have the standards on which to build the Internet's identity infrastructure.
 Free open source tools like the Gluu Server make these new identity standards accessible to the masses.
 Now any domain can authenticate like Google (or at least using the same API's and conventions).

 ## Why do organizations need the Gluu Server?